chrsmj/pngnx23299/README.md

 ### Tag: extra

-Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this tag previously because you only wanted the basic FreePBX modules -- see above in the [Intermediate Installation Methods](#intermediate-installation-methods) section). *See detailed list of modules in the default/main/freepbx_modules.yml file*:
+Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this tag previously because you only wanted the basic FreePBX modules -- see above in the [Advanced Installation](#advanced-installation) section). *See detailed list of modules in the default/main/freepbx_modules.yml file*:

 `$ ansible-playbook -i TARGET, -t extra playbook.yml`